 – Science Summit

-A biennial Science Summit celebrates student research through the South Mountain Research Corps program.
-The 2019 Science Summit focused on building connections between Landowners & Land Managers (private and public) and Researchers (academic institutions, university students and partners, conservation organizations and partners).
-These connections are the foundation for building an implementable program that considers land management logistics as well as academic institution capacity.
-Click here for a pdf summary of the event, or visit this interactive event summary.
+The 1st Science Summit focused on building connections between Landowners & Land Managers (private and public) and Researchers (academic institutions, university students and partners, conservation organizations and partners).
+These connections are the foundation for building a program that weaves together land management logistics with academic institution capacity.
+Click here for a pdf summary of the first summit, held in 2019 before COVID, or visit this interactive event summary.